 For instance, all citizens are obligated to drive responsibly.
 They have breached their responsibility if they are driving:

 - Recklessly – speeding or breaking other traffic laws

 - Under the Influence – alcohol or controlled substances

 - Distracted – talking/texting on the phone while driving

 If you lost a loved one due to the negligent actions of another, it’s important that you present proper wrongful death documents to your attorney.

-At The Law Offices of Daniel Kim, we specialize in wrongful death cases related to automobile-related accidents.
+At our wrongful death law firm in Orange County, we specialize in wrongful death cases related to automobile-related accidents.
 We can provide you and your family with the assistance needed during this difficult time.

 We offer a free case assessment and are available to assist 24-hours a day, seven days a week.